Want to know more about your ENMAX bill? Check out our Billing page or the questions and answers section to the right.

-*Credit Card payments are only accepted online through enmax.com when you sign into your account.
-Please do not provide any credit card related information (card number, CVV, etc.) to us by e-mail, live chat, telephone or any other transmission channel.
+*Credit Card payments are only accepted online through enmax.com when you sign into your account or through our ENMAX Virtual Assistant at 310-2010.
+Please do not provide any credit card related information (card number, CVV, etc.) to us by e-mail, live chat or directly to one of our staff members.

 In certain municipalities, ENMAX Energy Corporation is responsible for billing water, sanitary, storm sewer, solid waste and other municipal services.

 additional services in which ENMAX Energy provides billing support.